 If you’re like me, you’re checking off more than one.
 And for the most part, all of those activities were public.
 We didn’t once think of the embarrassment until after the fact.

 - We rationalize that only others like ourselves understand.

 - There’s comfort in sharing our struggles and successes with like-minded people.

 - We know that those people reveal their problems and look for solutions from us.

 Yes, there’s a commonality of the problem in meetings, and those people can relate to us.

 On October 4, 2015, tens of thousands of people showed up for a rally on the National Mall.
-These public displays of our numbers and normalcy go a long way to destigmatize addiction and recovery, but it’s one day and thousands of miles from home for most of us.
+These public displays of our numbers and normalcy go a long way to destigmatize addiction and recovery.
+Still, it’s one day and thousands of miles from home for most of us.

 What Can You Do In Your Own Backyard

 I started realizing that there was a correct approach and a prudent approach.
 But I couldn’t bring myself to lie about the intent.
 I decided that I’d take my father with me to look at properties.
 He could count the mayor and several city council members as friends and fellow golfers.
 Since he was supportive of my recovery and understood the necessity of a woman’s house, he was willing to go with me to view properties.

 However, even with his influences, I looked at 17 houses, and each time there was an excuse why they wouldn’t rent to me.
-Finally, in early 1990, I rented our permanent home until 2011, when I closed the house to pursue other recovery options.
+Finally, in early 1990, we found our permanent home until 2011, when I closed the house to pursue other recovery options.
 One of the blessings is that blogging allows me to reach a wider audience.

 No Longer Anonymous

 Although I opened the house as a single proprietor, it became a 501(c)3 organization in 1994.
-Many of my board members thought that I should speak to social service agencies to raise awareness and funds.
+Many of my board members thought I should speak to social service agencies to raise awareness and funds.